redis/librdb/README.md

 # librdb

-C library for parsing RDB files.
+This is C library for parsing RDB files.

 The Parser is implemented in the spirit of SAX parser.
 It fires off a series of events as it reads the RDB file from beginning to end, and callbacks to handlers registered on